the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

      # Type `CTRL + s`, select the 'File: Save' entry, hit `DELETE`
      # Toggle 'Record Keys'
      # Search for 'Save All (workbench.action.files.saveall', set it's shortcut to `CTRL + s`

+     # OS friendly line moving (ALT conflicts with system bindings and opens menus)
+     Move Line Down: CTRL+UpArrow
+     Move Line Up: CTRL+DownArrow
      ```
   - You can right-click on icons in the left bar to hide them.
   - Toggle the Activity Bar <code>CTRL + `</code>, drag the Search icon down to the panel so that the global searches have more space.
   - Right-click on the bottom Status Bar
      - Uncheck the second instance of Source Control
      - Uncheck Feedback
+  - Only option for vertical "tabs" right now is to:
+     - Go into View > Appearance > activate Secondary Side Bar.
+For some reason it doesn't remember your choice and you have to do this for every repo/project/folder you go into.
+     - Drag the **Open Editors** over to the Secondary Side Bar.
+This action is remembered, and will now permanetely live in the Secondary Side Bar.
 </details>

 <details>